 How many new clients did you acquire, compared to how many you lost?

 Marketing isn’t just about acquiring new clients.
-Alongside your account management activity, it is also there to help you keep your current clients.
+Alongside your account management activity, marketing is also there to help you keep your current clients.
 Unless every client you have is buying every product or service you sell, there are still sales opportunities in that pot.

 Growth for your business meaning acquiring more clients each year than you lose.
 If you are losing clients at a rate that means you aren’t growing, more of your budget needs to be spent on either marketing to your current clients, or on delivering what they want.

 Let’s say your business grew by 15% last year on a marketing spend of £50,000.
 How does your target for this year compare to that 15%?
 If you want to grow by 30% this year, you need to allocate 100% more (£100,000) to your marketing budget this year.
 It may be that you don’t spend all of that, but better to budget and not spend, than not budget.
 It is unreasonable to expect your marketing to deliver more for the same.
 Whether you credit Henry Ford, Albert Einstein or Tony Robbins with the phrase, it is still true.
 “If you always do what you’ve always done, you’ll always get what you always got.”

 For sales revenues to grow, you need to be able to do, at least, one of three things:

 For this to happen, the creation of leads needs to start before the revenue starts to increase.
 If you have a three-month sales cycle, you need to start creating more leads three months before you want revenues to start increasing.